dsloyer/ez-kubeadm/README.md

 Vagrantfiles, and YAML files -- which achieve the initial goal.
 First implemented on a vintage laptop running Ubuntu Linux, I extended the project to also include Windows WSL on a newer laptop.

-All the files that comprise this project are in github.com/dsloyer/ez-kubeadm
+All the files that comprise this project are in http://github.com/dsloyer/ez-kubeadm

 * Kubeadm is the tool used to deploy the cluster.
-* vagrant installs and configures the Ubuntu/CentOS boxes on VirtualBox.
+* Vagrant installs and configures the Ubuntu/CentOS boxes on VirtualBox.
-* bash scripts manage the process, perform further operations on the cluster nodes, providing a seamless experience.
+* Bash scripts manage the process, perform further operations on the cluster nodes, providing a seamless experience.
 * To better support multiple kubernetes configurations, we modify the kubeconfig files, gather them in a single directory, and set the KUBECONFIG env var based on the contents of that directory.
 * I like to ssh directly into the cluster from any directory on my host, which is enabled by pushing an SSH public